imager-io/imager/README.md

 ## Aspirations

-Nothing short of becoming *the industry standard* for your image optimization needs.
+Nothing short of becoming *the industry standard* for your image optimization needs! :)

 # Install